 The Lower School is housed in Foy Anderson Hall, located on the northwest corner of Dasher Quad.
 Foy Anderson Hall is named to honor the memory of Mrs. Leila Ernestine “Tootsie” Anderson and in appreciation of the generous contributions of her mother, Mrs. Courtney B. Foy, and son, Mr. Robert B. Anderson, III.
 Foy Anderson Hall houses fourteen classrooms for students in grades pre-kindergarten through fifth grade and the Lower School office suite.
 One of the special features of Foy Anderson Hall is the Turner Library, an age-appropriate space for Valwood’s Lower School students.
 Lower School students also enjoy a wonderful playground named in memory of Victoria Ann Newsome that includes separate play areas for different age levels.

 The Middle School building houses students in grades six through eight.
 Architectural highlights of the Middle School include five lecture rooms, a computer lab, two science labs, a small seminar room, and an office suite with a small conference room.

-At the east end of the quadrangle is the Eager Sports Center, named to honor the leadership provided the school and community by Mr. and Mrs. William G. Eager, III and three generations of the Eager family.
-The Eager Sports Center houses the school’s gymnasium, the Justin Hobdy Weight Room, four student locker rooms, coaches’ offices, and athletic storage space.
-The Middle School is located on the southwest corner of the quadrangle.
+At the east end of Dasher Quad is the Eager Sports Center, named to honor the leadership provided the school and community by Mr. and Mrs. William G. Eager, III and three generations of the Eager family.
+The Eager Sports Center houses the James H. Rainwater Lobby, the school’s gymnasium, the Justin Hobdy All-Purpose Room, four student locker rooms, coaches’ offices, and athletic storage space.

 The Dining Hall and Student Center includes a patio for outside dining, a full-service kitchen, maintenance and janitorial offices, and the Spirit Store.